-I keep telling myself I’ll do a cheesy work-out DVD, but I know I won’t.
+I keep telling myself I’ll exercise at home and do a cheesy work-out DVD, but I know I won’t.
 I’ll do those seven minute workouts on my phone during nap times, but I know I won’t.

 Or maybe I’ll go to one of those buy tramadol cheapest online ‘take your baby with you’ classes.
 But I already did – one cried, then the other one cried, and it was a waste of time, money, and effort.
 (Although a crying baby is a GREAT excuse to get out of the extra painful bits).